martgil/webext-docs/contacts.rst

 .. api-section-annotation-hack:: -- [Added in TB 106]

-Gets the photo associated with this contact, if any.
+Gets the photo associated with this contact.
+Returns :value:`null`, if no photo is available.

 .. api-header::
    :label: Parameters